The DivaCup is a soft cup made of medical grade silicone that is worn internally.

 Unlike tampons which absorb menstrual blood, The DivaCup collects it, eliminating drying and chafing.
 Since it is reuseable it makes an ecological and budget friendly choice.

-The DivaCup comes in two sizes.
-Model one is for people under 30 who have not had a child.
-Model two is for people over 30 and/or those who have had any type of childbirth.
-Model two is slightly larger than Model one ( + 4.6 mm / ⅛ inch ).
+The DivaCup now comes in three sizes!
+Model zero is for those who are 18 or under and have not had a child.
+Model one is for people between 19 and 30 who have not had a child and have a medium menstrual flow.
+Model two is for people over 30 and/or those who have had any type of childbirth and/or those who have a heavy flow.
+The diameter of the cup increases by an 1/8 of an inch as you go from model 0 to model 1 and from model 1 to model 2.
 In accordance with government regulations all sales of The DivaCup are final.
 Please choose your size carefully.
-If you need help check out our FAQs.
+If you need help check out our FAQs or contact us.

 It is safe to leave The DivaCup in for up to 12 hours.
 On heavier days you may need to empty your cup as often as you change a tampon or pad, although it is usually less frequent.
 The DivaCup is not associated with Toxic Shock Syndrome and has FDA and Health Canada approval.